Do you fume when something goes against your wish?

 ALTERING YOUR PERCEPTION

 Building a strong and mature relationship needs both verbal and non-verbal communication.
-In a relationship only speaking your heart out won’t help, listening and paying attention, while your partner speaks is also essential.
+In a relationship, only speaking your heart out won’t help.
+Listening and paying attention while your partner speaks is also essential.

 One should not lie and cheat on his or her partner in a relationship.
-Communicating whatever comes on mind and spilling it can hurt the other person’s feelings.
+Communicating whatever comes to mind and spilling it can hurt the other person’s feelings.
 In a relationship, both partners need to understand each other.

 SPEAKING YOUR MIND OUT

-Keeping secrets from each other while in a relationship can deteriorate situation.
+Keeping secrets from each other while in a relationship can deteriorate the situation.
 Disregarding one’s feelings, emotions and discussing the problem is a better idea than keeping things to oneself.

 It also remains a topic that many people are hesitant to discuss and resolve worldwide.
-Read on to know more on sexual dysfunction.
+Read on to know more about sexual dysfunction.
 This is so that you can understand it and seek treatment for it.
 Moreover, this is because treatment options are available and extremely helpful.